 Grab something moist and spongy round your tongue.
+And, swivel.

 Tender little chick pea buckwheat pocket pan fried dumplings with an acidic salty fermented sauerkraut, earthy mushroom and mild sweet onion filling; Pierogi.

 This dish will overcome any belief vegan food can’t be scrumptious.

 - When you’ve got Auntie Betty popping over for afternoon tea and need a snack to satiate her appetite while dinner is being prepared

 - When your kids have been away for a playdate and come back yapping, and a dish that’ll have them back grounded for the evening